raphaelvallat/pingouin/docs/contributing.rst

 To inspect these build artifacts, follow these steps:

 * Click on the "Show all checks" dropdown menu at the end of the Pull Request user interface
-* Click on the check that starts with ``Python tests / build (ubuntu-latest, 3.8)``
-* Now in the top right corner of the opening window, you will see a small dropdown menu called "Artifacts"
-* Click on that drowndown menu and download the ``docs-artifact`` zip file

-You can then unpack that zip file on your computer, enter the directory, and open the ``index.html`` file that you will find there.
-That should open the Pingouin documentation based on the changes from your Pull Request.

-See the following two screenshots for clarification of the process:

 .. figure::  /pictures/github_checks.png
   :align:   center